 Both the thyroid and adrenal gland have significant influence over each other.
 Because of this, an existing adrenal disorder, such as adrenal fatigue, should be considered if a patient is suffering from thyroid disease.

 The thyroid regulates numerous aspects of wellness including energy level, weight, heart rate, stress response, cognitive function, and much more.
 It accomplishes this through the production and regulation of hormones in the form of T4 and T3.
-Studies have found that even mild cases of adrenal fatigue can inhibit critical thyroid processes such as conversion of T4 into T3, hormone utilization and production, and signal receptivity.
+Studies have found that even mild cases of adrenal fatigue can inhibit critical thyroid processes such as conversion of T4 into T3, hormone utilisation and production, and signal receptivity.

 To function properly, the thyroid relies on a regular supply of cortisol from the adrenals.
 In the case of adrenal deficiency, cortisol levels are erratic.
 This results in temporary thyroidal hastening followed by prolonged periods of thyroid depletion and hypothyroid states.
-These fluctuations can significantly impede thyroid activity and by extension overall bodily function.
+These fluctuations can significantly impede thyroid activity and by extension, overall bodily function.

 Excessive amounts of cortisol, often seen among those with adrenal fatigue, promote thyroidal inflammation and inhibits thyroid hormone receptivity.
 This makes it difficult for T3 to enter cell walls.
 If too much T3 is barred from entry, levels in the bloodstream may become toxic and cause harm to the liver.
 Increased cortisol levels also inhibit the conversion of T4 into T3.
 Poor conversion of these hormones is the leading cause of hypothyroidism.
 Without resolving underlying issues of adrenal dysfunction and cortisol imbalance it is unlikely that thyroid function can be restored.